 Individual Plum Cakes

 I loved the single-serving version of Kerala plum cakes as a child.
 So I make these when nostalgia hits.
 Slice a sheet cake into small rectangles to make the individual versions.
 Wrap each rectangle in a piece of wax paper like toffee.
 These individually wrapped versions are a big hit in the lunch box as well.

 Another fun thing is that just a couple of substitutions is all it takes to make this into an energy bar.
 Find the substitutions to make energy bar at the end of the post.

 A look at the Ingredient list

-Looking at the fruit cake recipe and here is what you see
+Looking at the fruit cake recipe and these are the ingredients you will notice

 - Dried fruits

 When I adapted this recipe for my one bowl, rather one mixing bowl, fruit cake, I wanted all the original flavors.
 In other words, this is a quick recipe, but not an egg free, alcohol free, or any free recipe.
 Some of the ‘free’ versions are really nice.
 I just don’t think it is a right to call them Traditional Christmas cake or Kerala Plum Cake.

 Soak the dry fruits a to plump them up a little.
 Chop them small think 1/2 centimeter.
 Do not use a food processor, we do not want fruit paste.
 Big chunks of fruits tend to sink to the bottom, hence the chopping.
 Add a little warm orange juice to the fruit mix and give it a good stir.
 Set aside for 10 minutes.
 If you have fresh squeezed orange juice all the better!